What can you do in Girona if you have just 5 or 6 hours to spare?

 Actually, quite a lot.

-Our hotel was located in the centre of Girona, next to the Onyar river.
+Our hotel was located in the center of Girona, next to the Onyar river.
 We started out early after breakfast and followed the river northwards – passed the brightly painted façades of the houses – heading closer and closer to the unmissable Girona Cathedral.

 Along the way we passed several bridges decorated with vibrant red hanging geraniums.
 Everywhere we looked, it seemed the locals were busy working on intricate and colourful street decorations.
 A common theme was chopped tree branches, which were painted in various colours and then arranged into interesting and surprising pieces of artwork.
 The whole town seemed to be alive with creative activity.